 Once students have had plenty of practice making sentences with gerunds while talking about their hobbies, it’s time to introduce infinitives.

 After learning that gerunds function as a noun in a sentence, it is relatively easy to teach students that infinities can also be used to function as a noun.

 To demonstrate this to students, ask them again about their hobbies and write their answers on the board using sentences with gerunds.
 For example, ‘I like reading books.’.

 Next, explain to students that the same sentence can be made by replacing the gerund with the infinitive form.
 Write the example on the board using the infinitive form and ask students to tell you what the difference is.
 So, rather than ‘I like reading books.’ the infinitive form would be ‘I like to read books.’

 Explain to students that just as a gerund can function as a noun, so can an infinitive in certain circumstances.

-Once students understand, ask students again to talk with their partner and ask them about their hobbies.
-This time, instruct students to answer using the infinitive form, rather than the gerund form.
+Once students understand, ask students again to talk with their partners and ask them about their hobbies.
+This time, instruct students to answer using the infinitive form rather than the gerund form.

 Review – Gerund and Infinitive Game